eProsima/vulcanexus/docs/rst/tutorials/core/deployment/keys/topic_keys.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 Keyed topics exist when one or more fields in the data structure are annotated as keys.
-These key fields serve as unique identifiers for topic instances. to organize and manage the data samples, facilitating efficient access, retrieval, and filtering of data based on the specified key criteria.
+These key fields serve as unique identifiers for topic instances in order to organize and manage the data samples, facilitating efficient access, retrieval, and filtering of data based on the specified key criteria.

 The ``@key`` annotation designates a field as a key for the given topic type, which can have zero or more key fields and can be applied to structure fields of various types: